 - i.
-Proposal, discussion and, if applicable, approval of the Trust's annual audited financial statements for the 2021 fiscal year, in accordance with Section 4.3(a)(i) of the Trust Agreement. - ii.
-Proposal, discussion and, if applicable, approval of the Trust's Annual Report for the 2021 fiscal year, in accordance with Section 4.3(a)(ii) of the Trust Agreement. - iii.
-Proposal, discussion and, if applicable, approval of the extension of the Repurchase Program for an additional year, as well as the maximum amount of funds that may be allocated during the term of such Repurchase Program, which was authorized by the Ordinary Holders Meeting held on April 23, 2021, in accordance with Section 4.3(g) of the Trust Agreement. - iv.
-Proposal, discussion and, if applicable, approval for the incurrence of Indebtedness by the Trust and/or any Investment Trust in a total amount that represents twenty percent (20%) or more of the value of the Trust Estate based on the relevant closing numbers of the immediately preceding quarter, including for purposes of refinancing existing Indebtedness, on such terms and at such time as the Manager may determine, which may include the proceeds of issuances under the Program under the terms introduced to the Meeting by the Manager, pursuant to the provisions of Clause 4.3 (b) of the Trust Agreement.
-Actions and resolutions on this regard. - v.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Juan Antonio Salazar Rigal as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - vi.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Dr. Alvaro de Garay Arellano as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - vii.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Luis Alberto Aziz Checa as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - viii.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Jaime de la Garza as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - ix.
-Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Michael Brennan as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - x.
-Proposal, discussion and, if applicable, consent for the appointment of Ms. Sara Neff as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - xi.
-[Item not subject to voting] Appointment of a proprietary member of the Technical Committee of the Trust in accordance with the provisions of clause 5.2, subsection (b), numeral (i) of the Trust Agreement. - xii.
-If applicable, the independence qualification by the Holders Meeting of the proprietary member appointed pursuant to the previous item of the Agenda.
+Proposal, discussion and, if applicable, approval of the Trust's annual audited financial statements for the 2022 fiscal year, in accordance with Section 4.3(a)(i) of the Trust Agreement. - ii.
+Proposal, discussion and, if applicable, approval of the Trust's Annual Report for the 2022 fiscal year, in accordance with Section 4.3(a)(ii) of the Trust Agreement.

+- iii.
+Proposal, discussion and, if applicable, approval of the extension of the Repurchase Program for an additional year, as well as the maximum amount of funds that may be allocated during the term of such Repurchase Program, which was authorized by the Ordinary Holders Meeting held on April 22, 2022, in accordance with Section 4.3(g) of the Trust Agreement. - Proposal, discussion and, if applicable, consent for the renewal of the appointment of Dr. Alvaro de Garay Arellano as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - v.
+Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Luis Alberto Aziz Checa as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting - vi.
+Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Jaime de la Garza as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - vii.
+Proposal, discussion and, if applicable, consent for the renewal of the appointment of Mr. Michael Brennan as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - viii.
+Proposal, discussion and, if applicable, consent for the appointment of Ms. Sara Neff as an Independent Member of the Technical Committee until the next annual Ordinary Holders' Meeting. - ix.
 Designation of delegates that, as needed, formalize and give effect to the resolutions adopted at the Meeting with respect to the aforementioned points.